 Slightly later, in 1651, the melody was published in the English Dancing Master by John Playford under the title Goddesses.
 It remained in all subsequent editions, the last of which was published c1728.

 The third appearance of the tune is as a ballad, variously known as I would I were in my own country, or The Oak and the Ash, or A North Country Maid, probably dating from mid-17th century.

-A related tune, Fayne Would I Wedd, by Richard Farnaby, is in FVB No 197.
+A related tune, Fayne Would I Wedd, by Richard Farnaby, is No 197 in the Fitzwilliam Virginal Book.

 The tune is a close relative of Greensleeves, which has an 'open' ending followed by a 'closed' ending on the repeat, instead of the two 'open' endings of Goddesses.